emmogrin/Blockcast-Termux/README.md

 6 hours to pass connectivity checks
 24 hours to start earning rewards

-4. BACK UP YOUR PRIVATE KEY
+4. BACK UP YOUR PRIVATE KEY ( YOU DON'T NEED TO STRESS ON THIS, IF YOUR DEVICE IS SECURED)

 On your running node (phone or VPS), run:
 ```bash